jkturcotte/screeps-luso-bot/README.md

 Copy `screeps.sample.json` to `screeps.json` and fill in `token` fields for the main, sim, and arena screeps worlds.
 Fill in the `email` and `password` section of the `pserver` environment if running on a private server.

 More environments can be created by adding to the `screeps.json` file.
 E.g. supporting a second branch instead of manually editing the `branch` field.

+### Installing packages

+I think if you're in this repo you can just run `npm install`.
+This is more for future me if I have to re-setup everything.
+But haven't tested yet.

 ## Usage